Affective disposition theory: Sports media

 According to academic researchers and theorist (Bryant & Raney, 2000; Zillman, Bryant & Sapolsky, 1989; Zillman & Paulus, 1993), the Disposition Theory of Sports Spectatorship states that a viewer's affiliation or allegiance to a particular team or player must be discussed along a continuum.
 This continuum ranges from extremely positive through indifference to extremely negative.
 Raney (2006b) posits that the enjoyment of viewing a sporting event comes as a by-product of a combination of the outcome of the game, and the viewers strength and valence of dispositions held toward the competitors.
 Exposure to the competitors over time allows individuals to develop these dispositions of varying valence and degree toward teams and athletes.
 In more simplistic terms, the enjoyment of the spectator or viewer has been found to increase the more the winning team is favored by the spectator/viewer and the more the losing team is disliked by the spectator/viewer.
 Henceforth, the maximum enjoyment of the spectator comes when the intensely liked team or player defeats the intensely disliked team or player.

 Additionally, research indicates that sports fanship in general is important to enjoyment of sports media.
 Specifically, Gantz & Wenner (1991, 1995) found that the selective exposure to media and motivations for viewing sports media literatures indicate that fanship in relation to the particular sport also impacts perceptions about the contest.
 Therefore, the argument can be made that this level of dispositional affiliation toward the sport might also impact perceived suspense and enjoyment.

-Raney and Depalma (2006) also noted that the nature of the sport being view, either scripted or unscripted, cause viewers to approach the sporting event with differing expectations of enjoyment.
-The uncertainty of outcomes for contests that are unscripted when combined with multiple other factors such as rivalry strength and importance of the game to the overall ranking of the team affect the suspense and enjoyment of viewing.
+Raney and Depalma (2006) also noted that the knowledge of whether sports are scripted or unscripted changed viewers' enjoyment of the sports.
+For unscripted sports, the uncertainty of the outcome, rivalry strength, the implications of specific games to overall team rankings, and similar factors affect the suspense and viewer enjoyment.